BurraAbhishek/Python-Hand-Cricket/README.md

 - [src/modules/toss.py](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/modules/toss.py): Toss to decide which team bats / fields first.
 This code is not compatible with super over games, since this decision is the reverse of their decision in the latest tied game
 - [src/modules/followon.py](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/modules/followon.py): Only works for test cricket.
 Determine whether the team which batted first can enforce the follow-on or not.
 This code runs only if the team batting first leads by a certain threshold.
 - [src/modules/savegamedata.py](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/modules/savegamedata.py): Saves the completed game into a JSON file.

+Some folders (directories) have a note.md file.
+Please read them carefully as they describe the contents of that directory

 ## Getting Started:
 ### Rules of the game: